 The classification of SSDs is also confusing because the form factors (designs, physical shapes), the interfaces (how a drive connects to a host), and the speed standards overlap between different types.

 That said, strictly from the interface point of view, you only need to know two popular types: SATA and M.2.
-I’ll explain the form factors and speeds of each.
+I’ll explain the form factors and their speeds.

-The SATA standard has been in use for the past 15 years currently at the third revision — SATA 3 — which has the cap speed of 6Gbps (or 750MB/s).
+The SATA standard has been in use for the past few decades and is currently at the third revision — SATA 3 — which has the cap speed of 6Gbps (or 750MB/s).
 In real-world usage, the fastest SATA SSD, after overheads, has the top sustained copy speed of around 550MB/s.

 SATA SSDs come in two main designs:

-Standard SATA: Standard SATA SSDs share the same design as that of a laptop (2.5-inch) hard drives though most are slightly thinner than 7mm, as opposed to 9.5mm of the HDD.
+Standard SATA: Standard SATA SSDs share the same design as a laptop (2.5-inch) hard drives though most are slightly thinner than 7mm, compared to 9.5mm of the HDD.
 Examples of SATA drives are the entry-level Toshiba OCZ TR200, the mainstream Crucial MX500, or the high-end Samsung 860 Pro.

 mSATA SSD: Short for mini-SATA, mSATA is a variant of standard SATA with a much smaller form factor and uses a different interface (called mSATA) to connect to a host.
 Many laptops use mSATA drives, and you can also use them as regular SATA drives via adapters.

-M.2 is the latest interface and has the highest number of design variants via different lengths and “module keys.”
+M.2 is the latest interface that has the highest number of design variants via different lengths and “module keys.”

 Module keys: This determines how an M.2 device connects to a host (like a computer motherboard).
 There are A-key, E-key, B-key, and M-key.
 The first two are used mostly in Wi-Fi, Bluetooth, and cellular cards; SSDs only use B-key and M-key.